-More than half of the second semester is dedicated to your thesis.
-The remaining time is left open for electives and a subject called Complex function theory.
-Your graduation project is a sizeable modelling assignment, often taken from real-life.
-In preparation for this assignment, you first study and discuss several mathematics articles.
-This way you will gain experience in reading and understanding scientific research.
-Then, you formulate your own research question on the basis of your assignment.
-Your final project first involves researching and working on your research question.
-Afterwards, you write a report on your findings.
+More than half of the second semester is dedicated to your thesis; the remaining time is for further electives and for a mandatory subject called Complex function theory.
+Your graduation project is a large modelling assignment, often taken from real-life.
+In preparation for this assignment, you will first study and discuss several mathematics articles.
+This will give you experience in reading and understanding scientific research.
+Then, you get to formulate your own research question on the basis of your assignment.
+Afterwards, you are to write a report on your findings.
 And to finish off your project – and your Bachelor's studies – you will present your work at a special student conference.